Galina Brezhneva: Life and death

-Galina Brezhneva was born on 18 April 1929 in Sverdlovsk.
-As a teenager, she refused to become a member of the Komsomol; later, she refused to study for an academic degree.
-She married for the first time to circus artist Yevgeny Timofeyevich Milaev (1910–1983) in 1951.
-He had twin children, Alexander "Sasha" and Natalya "Natasha" (born 1948) from his first marriage to Natalya Yurchenko who died from blood poisoning during childbirth.
+Milaev had twin children, Alexander "Sasha" and Natalya "Natasha" (born 1948) from his first marriage to Natalya Yurchenko who died from blood poisoning during childbirth.
 They had one daughter, Viktoria Yevgenyevna Milaeva (1952–2018).
+After her divorce, Galina lived in the same house as her parents on Kutuzovskiy prospekt.
+Brezhnev arranged for her to move into the apartment next to that of he and her mother, having the wall between the two removed and the entrance to her apartment bricked up.
+This was because he wanted to know who was going in and out and with whom Galina was keeping company.

-She was married briefly to Igor Kio, a union that lasted only nine days.
-By 1971, her father Leonid Brezhnev had become displeased with the way things were going in Galina's life.
-He wanted to arrange a marriage for her, after having her second marriage annulled.
-She ended up selecting Yuri Churbanov from a number of suitors.
+She was married briefly to Igor Kio, a union that lasted only ten days.
+By 1971, her father had become displeased with the way things were going in her life.
+He wanted to arrange a marriage for her after having her second marriage annulled.
+And she ended up selecting Yuri Churbanov from a number of suitors.
 Churbanov was chosen even though he was already married and had children.
-By the end of Brezhnev's life, Galina was much less visible, and during the leadership of Yuri Andropov, she disappeared from the public eye altogether.
-Brezhneva made a public comeback during Konstantin Chernenko's short rule, and appeared in a conference commemorating International Women's Day.
-At the conference, she wore only one piece of jewelry, the Order of Lenin that she had been awarded by Andrei Gromyko in 1978 for her fiftieth birthday.
+By the end of her father's life, Galina was much less visible.
+And while Yuri Andropov was in office, she disappeared from the public eye altogether.
+She nonetheless made a public comeback during Konstantin Chernenko's short rule and appeared in a conference commemorating International Women's Day.
+At the conference, she wore just one piece of jewelry, the Order of Lenin that she had been awarded by Andrei Gromyko in 1978 for her fiftieth birthday.

 Later, after Churbanov had been arrested on charges of corruption, Brezhneva divorced him.
 She married for a fourth and final time at the age of 64, to a 29-year-old man.
 Before her death, Brezhneva was a guest on British television to talk about life in the USSR.
 In her later life, Brezhneva gradually became a heavy drinker, and her daughter placed her in a psychiatric hospital where she died on 30 June 1998, aged 69.